 Issue 1: IMT

-The Radiocommunications Assembly 2007 adopted Resolution ITU-R 56 which resolves “that the term “IMT” be the root name that encompasses both IMT-2000 and IMT-Advanced collectively.”
+The Radiocommunication Assembly 2007 adopted Resolution ITU-R 56 which resolves “that the term “IMT” be the root name that encompasses both IMT-2000 and IMT-Advanced collectively.”
 As a consequence, with the idea that the references in the Radio Regulations to “IMT-2000” should be changed to “IMT”, unless the specific reference to “IMT-2000” is still applicable, WRC-07 made appropriate changes to most of the Article 5 footnotes, Resolutions and Recommendations associated with IMT-2000.
 However some footnotes, as well as some considering and recognizing in some Resolutions and Recommendations still refer to IMT-2000 in a non-consistent manner.

 For proposed modifications to relevant footnotes and consequential editorial improvements to Appendices 4 and 5 see ECP under Agenda Item 8.1 (Sub-ECP F 8.1.2).